rohan-dhar/Graphr.js/README.md

 <b>Note</b>
 <br>
+The constructor <b>must</b> be called after the document is ready and loaded.
 All the settings of the Graphr object can be modified later on (Refer to Modifying Graphr Settings).

 <h4>Return Value</h4>